How Lewisham Homes successfully rolled-out their new Compliance System with a process review

 We identified a collection of quick-win solutions alongside these big-ticket areas for improvement; this helped to ensure that errors and problems could be removed in the short term whilst waiting for longer-term solutions to be put in place.

 >200 working hours a month saved, empowered staff & more!

-The output of this review was a set of process quick wins for immediate implementation, and a revised suite of future state processes that are practically aligned with the new system capability, and ready to be implemented alongside the system roll out.
+The output of this process review was a set of process quick wins for immediate implementation, and a revised suite of future state processes that are practically aligned with the new system capability, and ready to be implemented alongside the system roll out.

 By creating a schematic for performance dashboards and introducing weekly stand-up meetings with the Executive Team to discuss compliance, Lewisham Homes saved many hours of management, staff and administration time creating monthly exception reports.
 The time saving from process efficiencies add up to more than 200 staff hours every month, in addition to reducing process error rates, and introducing real-time data to aid decision making and property management.

 “Ad Esse enabled the team to strip back processes and gave reassurance and support for where we were doing things right.
 This is a great approach for showing your Executive Teams that there are some processes that need to be more time consuming than others for very good reasons, but critically that harnessing the power of your own staff expertise is the best way to enable successful change.”